aayushbansal/MarrRevisited/README.md

 ## Other than Demo
 In this work, we showed evaluation on NYU-v2 depth dataset.
-Following we describe how to use our code with this dataset:
+We now describe how to use our code with this dataset:

 ### Training a model -
 1. Download the NYU-v2 dataset: